-46. Within 30 days from the Effective Date, the Bank shall prepare a comprehensive Restitution and Other Relief Plan ("Debt Forgiveness Restitution Plan") for all Debt Forgiveness Eligible Consumers.
-Debt Forgiveness Eligible Consumers are defined as all individuals who made payment on a consumer debt at any time following the receipt of a Debt Forgiveness Solicitation.
-The Bank shall submit the Debt Forgiveness Restitution Plan, including samples of letters to consumers, to the FDIC Regional Director and CFPB Regional Director for their review, comment and non-objection prior to implementation.
+38. Within 30 days from the Effective Date, the Bank shall prepare a comprehensive Restitution and Other Relief Plan ("Debt Forgiveness Restitution Plan") for all Debt Forgiveness Eligible Consumers.
+Debt Forgiveness Eligible Consumers are defined as all individuals who made payment on a consumer debt at any time following the receipt of a Debt Forgiveness

+Solicitation.
+The Bank shall submit the Debt Forgiveness Restitution Plan, including samples of letters to consumers, to the CFPB Regional Director for review, comment and non-objection prior to implementation.

-- 47. The Debt Forgiveness Restitution Plan shall, at a minimum, require the following elements: - (a) For Debt Forgiveness Eligible Consumers who settled their accounts and did not apply for a new credit or charge card, the Bank shall not deny future applications for credit because only the Settlement Amount was paid. - (b) For Debt Forgiveness Eligible Consumers who settled their accounts, applied for and, according to Bank records, were denied a new credit or charge card, the Bank shall: - (i) Pay \$100; - (ii) Not deny future applications for credit because only the Settlement Amount was paid; and - (iii) Make a pre-approved offer for a new credit card with terms acceptable to the FDIC Regional Director and the CFPB Regional Director. - (c) For Debt Forgiveness Eligible Consumers who settled their accounts and made payments in excess of the Settlement Amount, applied for and, according to Bank records, were denied a new credit or charge card, the Bank shall: - (i) Pay \$100; - (ii) Not deny future applications for credit because only the Settlement Amount was paid; - (iii) Make a pre-approved offer for a new credit card with terms acceptable to the FDIC Regional Director and the CFPB Regional Director; and
+- 39. The Debt Forgiveness Restitution Plan shall, at a minimum, require the following elements: - (a) For Debt Forgiveness Eligible Consumers who settled their accounts and did not apply for a new credit or charge card, the Bank shall not deny future applications for credit because only the Settlement Amount was paid. - (b) For Debt Forgiveness Eligible Consumers who settled their accounts, applied for and, according to Bank records, were denied a new credit or charge card, the Bank shall: - (i) Pay \$100; - (ii) Not deny future applications for credit because only the Settlement Amount was paid; and - (iii) Make a pre-approved offer for a new credit card with terms acceptable to the CFPB Regional Director. - (c) For Debt Forgiveness Eligible Consumers who settled their accounts and made payments in excess of the Settlement Amount, applied for and, according to Bank records, were denied a new credit or charge card, the Bank shall: - (i) Pay \$100; - (ii) Not deny future applications for credit because only the Settlement Amount was paid;

-- (iv) Reimburse all payments made in excess of the Settlement Amount plus 1.3% interest. - (d) For Debt Forgiveness Eligible Consumers who settled their accounts and were subsequently issued an American Express card, the Bank shall reimburse all payments made in excess of the Settlement Amount plus 1.3% interest. - 48.
-Within 90 days of receipt of non-objection from the FDIC Regional Director and the CFPB Regional Director, the Bank shall implement the Debt Forgiveness Restitution Plan.
+- (iii) Make a pre-approved offer for a new credit card with terms acceptable to the CFPB Regional Director; and - (iv) Reimburse all payments made in excess of the Settlement Amount plus 1.3% interest. - (d) For Debt Forgiveness Eligible Consumers who settled their accounts and were subsequently issued an American Express card, the Bank shall reimburse all payments made in excess of the Settlement Amount plus 1.3% interest. - 40.
+Within 90 days of receipt of non-objection from the CFPB Regional Director, the Bank shall implement the Debt Forgiveness Restitution Plan.
 Any required cash restitution amount shall be provided to each of the Debt Forgiveness Eligible Consumers in the form of a certified or bank check.
-Restitution provided by the Bank shall not limit consumers' rights in any way. - 49.
+Restitution provided by the Bank shall not limit consumers' rights in any way. - 41.
 The Bank shall retain for seven years all records pertaining to the Debt Forgiveness Restitution Plan, including but not limited to: documentation of the processes and procedures used to determine the Debt Forgiveness Eligible Consumers; the names, contact, and account information of the Debt Forgiveness Eligible Consumers; any mailing records; and documentation that the appropriate restitution and equitable relief were made.